gouriinanda/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used:  html ,python ,css.
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Flask.
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Python-dotenv, Groq SDK
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, GitHub , Render.

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]
+- API used: Groq

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: Chatbot -  Gappy helps in providing confidence and also gives insights on current trends in their specific domain.
-- Feature 2: [Description]
+- Feature 2: Provides vedio classes and certifications through assesments and assignments.
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Feature 3: Inclusion of a provision like a job portal which notifies the applicant on different job calls.

 ---